OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/app-service-web/app-service-vnet-integration-powershell.md

     {
         $ErrorActionPreference = "Stop";

-        # At this point, the gateway should be able to be joined to an App, but may require some minor tweaking.
-We will declare to the App now to use this VNET
+        # At this point, hello gateway should be able toobe joined tooan App, but may require some minor tweaking.
+We will declare toohello App now toouse this VNET
         Write-Host "Getting App information"
         $webApp = Get-AzureRmResource -ResourceName $webAppName -ResourceType "Microsoft.Web/sites" -ApiVersion 2015-08-01 -ResourceGroupName $resourceGroupName
         $location = $webApp.Location